 Proper handling and restraint is important.
-Rabbits have powerful hind limbs, which can kick out and lead to broken backs.
-Rabbits should never be held by the ears; they should be scruffed at the neck and the body firmly supported at the rump.
+Rabbits have powerful hindlimbs, which can kick out and lead to broken backs.
+Rabbits should never be held by the ears; they should be scruffed at the neck, and the body firmly supported at the rump.
 If they are not held properly and securely, fractures or luxations of lumbar vertebrae can easily follow struggling.
 If a rabbit appears to be very stressed or excited, a sedative may be indicated to avoid injuries caused by handling.
 Midazolam at 0.5–1 mg/kg, IM, is often enough to adequately sedate the rabbit for a thorough physical examination.

 Physical Examination and Sample Collection

 Most techniques for physical examination suitable for dogs and cats may be applied to rabbits.
 A thorough oral examination, including palpation of the face and bottom of the jaw, should be performed to evaluate dental health.
 An otoscope or a pediatric nasal speculum can assist visualization of the molars.
 The conscious rabbit will usually resist a full dental examination, and sedation or anesthesia is required.
 Sex can be determined by depressing the external genitalia to reveal a slit-like vulva in females or the penis in males.
 The testicles descend at 10–12 wk.
 Normal body temperature is 103.3°–104°F (39.6°–40°C).
 Body temperature <100.4°F or >105°F is cause for concern.